- What is this site?

 As stated previously, members are expected to be polite in their interactions with each other.
 Constructive criticism and friendly disagreements are okay, but excessively negative reviews or replies, personal attacks, inflammatory remarks or any kind of harassment will not be tolerated.
 If you feel harassed by a fellow member, please contact us right away via the contact form or an email to MTT.email@example.com !

 All reviews should have a "Report This" link right next to the reviewers name.
 If you get a harassing review on your stories, or a harassing reply to a review you left, click that link, select "Violation of Rules", and type "harassing review" plus any additional information you want to provide.
-We will modify (or delete) the review/reply and take disciplinary action against the commenter.
+We take a look at the review/reply in question and determine the best course of action such as modifying or deleting the review/reply and/or taking disciplinary action against the commenter.